 You can see that the UI is divided into four main parts:

 Now, let's try to add a task into our task list.
-Type addtask n/MA HW d/math homework 4 week 12 p/high
+Type addtask n/MA HW d/math homework 4 week 12 p/high into the

 command box and press Enter.
 The result should be similar to this: